johanbrandhorst/grpc-web-compatibility-test/README.md

    $ docker-compose down
    ```

-Note: The `inprocess` proxy does not require `echo-server` to be running,
+Note: The `inprocess` and `grpcwsgi` proxies do not require `echo-server` to be running,
-it includes the server itself.
+they include the server themselves.

 ## Compatbility status